Intellectual Property Regulations - 2024/25

 The University's ownership rights shall be subject to the terms and conditions of any contract or materials transfer agreement relevant to the IP concerned.

 The University will seek, where it is practicable to do so, to retain IP rights where it can and to minimise the ownership and usage rights of commissioning bodies, except where appropriate payment is made for those rights.
-The ownership of any IP resulting from externally funded projects will be reflected by the cost of the project to the funder.
+The ownership or shares of ownership of IP created from externally funded projects may be determined by the specific funding agreement.

-The University may at any time and at its own discretion assign its rights to third parties.
+The University may at any time and at its own discretion assign its rights to any third party.

 4.3 Copyright

-Under the Copyright, Designs and Patents Act 1988 the copyright in work produced by University employees in the course of their employment belongs to the employer unless there is agreement to the contrary.
+Under the Copyright, Designs and Patents Act 1988 the copyright in work produced by a University employee in the course of their employment belongs to the University as their employer unless there is agreement to the contrary.

 4.3.1 Academic Articles and Textbooks